Ted Stewart: Notable case

 Stewart made the initial ruling in favor of the terms-of sale restrictions on the easement in the LDS plaza by the Salt Lake Temple.

+On August 1, 2023, Stewart dismissed a lawsuit brought by the Free Speech Coalition against the state of Utah.
+The lawsuit claimed that a Utah law requiring an age verification system on websites containing pornography violated the First Amendment.
+The Free Speech Coalition stated that it would appeal Judge Stewart's ruling.

 Personal

-Stewart is a member of the Church of Jesus Christ of Latter-day Saints.
+Stewart is a member of The Church of Jesus Christ of Latter-day Saints.
 With his brother, Chris Stewart, he wrote the book Seven Miracles That Saved America: Why They Matter and Why We Should Have Hope, which was published in 2009, and the book The Miracle of Freedom: 7 Tipping Points that Saved the World, which was published in 2011.
 In 2017, he wrote the book Supreme Power: 7 Pivotal Supreme Court Decisions That Had a Major Impact on America.